-Interventions included in the model were nadofaragene firadenovec, 3x1011 vp/mL (75 mL) given intravesically every three months with a mean treatment duration of 1, 24 and oportuzumab monatox, 30 mg given intravesically twice weekly for six weeks then once weekly for six weeks, then every other week thereafter with a mean treatment duration of 8.1 months.79 Pembrolizumab was based on the administration of 200 mg IV over 30 minutes every 3 weeks or 400 mg IV over 30 minutes every 6 weeks for up to 24 months, with an estimated mean treatment duration of 6.2 months.
-Gemcitabine ± docetaxel was based on the administration of gemcitabine 1000 mg, followed by docetaxel 37.5 mg given intravesically once weekly for 6 weeks.18 As only 3.3% of patients were unable to tolerate the full 6 weeks of treatment and mean treatment duration was not reported, we assumed a 6-week mean treatment duration.
+Interventions included in the model were nadofaragene firadenovec, $3x10^{11}$ vp/mL (75 mL) given intravesically every three months with a mean treatment duration of 10.19 months, and oportuzumab monatox, 30 mg given intravesically twice weekly for six weeks then once weekly for six weeks, then every other week thereafter with a mean treatment duration of 8.1 months.
+Pembrolizumab was based on the administration of 200 mg IV over 30 minutes every 3 weeks or 400 mg IV over 30 minutes every 6 weeks for up to 24 months, with an estimated mean treatment duration of 6.2 months.
+Gemcitabine ± docetaxel was based on the administration of gemcitabine 1000 mg, followed by docetaxel 37.5 mg given intravesically once weekly for 6 weeks.
+As only 3.3% of patients were unable to tolerate the full 6 weeks of treatment and mean treatment duration was not reported, we assumed a 6-week mean treatment duration.
 For each population, the comparator was a hypothetical treatment.
-For the base case, the effectiveness of the theoretical treatment was varied between completely ineffective to the level of the most effective treatment.
+For the base case, the effectiveness of the theoretical treatment was set to a CR probability of 0%.
+The effectiveness of the hypothetical treatment was varied between completely ineffective to the level of the most effective treatment.